 I’ve visited Paris over 9 times.
 And on each visit, I make a point to take a day (sometimes two) and leave the city.
 To explore something new and different.

-So if you’re craving a break from the crowds, traffic, and long-lines; or want somewhere fresh to go that doesn’t take you far from the city of lights.
+So if you’re craving a break from the crowds, traffic, and long-lines; or want somewhere fresh to go that doesn’t take you far from the city of lights, one of the best nicknames for Paris.

 Then you’re in the right place.